Best time on South Africa beaches is November - February, summertime

 Whales are clearly visible just off the coast of Hermanus,

-many other locations such as Plettenberg Bay.
+many other locations such as Plettenberg Bay, though less clearly.

 Cage diving and close viewing of Great White sharks is